q2srw77/Central-API/README.md

 Endpoint ID, Current Tenant ID, and Destination Tenant ID are all required before you start.

-Endpoint Search can get the Endpoint ID and Current Tenant ID.
+- Endpoint Search can get the Endpoint ID and Current Tenant ID.
-Tenant Search can get the Destination ID.
+- Tenant Search can get the Destination ID.

+# Migration Status

-**Migration Status can be used after to confirm the migration job completed successfully**
+Migration Status can be used after the migration job has been sent to confirm it completed successfully

 ```
 This script isn't supported by Sophos Support